Do Go On - 536 - FedEx Flight 705

 Is it?

-And is that spot like the colour?
+And is that spot like the color?

-Because I imagined OR B-A-H-A-U-B-A-U-U-R.
+Because I imagined OR B-I-A-N.

-Jesse, are you feeling that?
+Still, just something, Jesse, are you feeling that?

 If this was like a cryptic crossword,

-Auburn, it could be like gold burn,
+Orban, it could be like Goldburn.

 and then there'd be another step to it there.

-I just want to clarify,
+I just want to be tired.

-in the cryptic thing,
+In the cryptic thing,

 they usually include the answer, gold burn?